elinsky/gtd-mcp/docs/features/project-completion/design.md

 ## 1. Overview

-The complete_project feature moves active GTD projects to the completed folder after validating that all associated 0k horizon work items have been processed.
+The complete_project feature moves active projects to the completed folder after validating that all associated 0k horizon work items have been processed.
 The design introduces a new `ProjectCompleter` class that orchestrates validation checks across multiple 0k files, updates YAML frontmatter, and performs the file move operation.

 ## 2. Component Architecture & Data Flow